Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

   'PSOP   2' 1
   'PSOP   2' 2
   'PSOP   2' 3
-  End of input
-  * Note that the strings following PROP have to be of sizes of 8, each followed by
+  * Note that the strings following PROP have to be of sizes of 8, each
-  * an integer number for the property component.
+  * followed by an integer number for the property component.
+  * The last digit of the string is the atom number.
   * Note that there are 6 ASD and 3 PSOP components for each atom, respectively.
   * One has to include all 6 of ASD components to obtain principle
   * spin-dependent hyperfine contributions, and one has to include all 3 of PSOP
   * components to obtain principle paramagnetic spin orbital contributions.

 It is also possible to calculate only the non-relativistic part of the spin--dependent hyperfine contributions: ::

-  >>COPY "Jobiph file 1" JOB001

   &RASSI
   Nr of JobIphs